 Students can quickly ring up large balances without parents even knowing their student has a card.
-While federal law requires students now have steady income to get a credit card without a cosigner, the law does not define what steady income is.
+While federal law requires students now to have a steady income to get a credit card without a cosigner, the law does not define what a steady income is.
 (Back when we were in college, students could get huge credit card balances without having any verifiable income.
 Luckily, those times have changed.)

 Students simply don’t understand how credit cards work and can get in over their heads.

-Teachable moment for parents
+Teachable moment for parents.

 Parents can take the lead to discuss with their students some best practices for credit cards.
 They can discuss the importance of paying off the credit card in full each month, not charging more than they can afford to pay, or having a plan for paying it quickly.
 Also, the importance of being on time with payments and staying organized in their financial lives.